MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/namespaces.md

 </ListView>
 ```

+For information about defining a custom namespace schema, see [XAML Custom Namespace Schemas](custom-namespace-schemas.md).

 ## Summary

 This article introduced the XAML namespace syntax, and demonstrated how to declare a XAML namespace to access a type.
 XAML uses the `xmlns` XML attribute for namespace declarations, and types can be referenced in XAML by declaring a XAML namespace with a prefix.

 ## Related Links